balexandermunoz/draggable-charts/README.md

-# streamlit-draggable-chart
+# st-draggable-line-chart

 Streamlit component that displays a line chart with draggable points.
 Users can click and drag points on the chart to adjust their values.
-The updated data of the chart is returned.",
+The updated data of the chart is returned.

 ## Installation instructions